gcase/example-17/Important Info.md

-#Kevin Behren loves flavored pumpkin spice lattes and long walks on the beach.
+# Kevin Behrens loves flavored pumpkin spice lattes and long walks on the beach.

 And Green Eggs and Ham

-#Kevin Behren's TODO List
+# Kevin Behrens' TODO List
 - [ ] Go to Thailand for Their Nation-Wide Water Fight.
 - [ ] Do the Polar Plunge.
 - [ ] Run with Bulls in Spain.